MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 Such protocols MAY define their own SVCB mappings, which MAY be defined to take precedence over HTTPS RRs.

-# SVCB/HTTPS RR parameter for ECH configuration {#ech-param}

-The SVCB "ech" parameter is defined for conveying the ECH configuration of an alternative endpoint.
-In wire format, the value of the parameter is an ECHConfigList ({{Section 4 of !ECH}}), including the redundant length prefix.
-In presentation format, the value is the ECHConfigList in Base 64 Encoding ({{Section 4 of !RFC4648}}).
-Base 64 is used here to simplify integration with TLS server software.
-To enable simpler parsing, this SvcParam MUST NOT contain escape sequences.

-When ECH is in use, the TLS ClientHello is divided into an unencrypted "outer" and an encrypted "inner" ClientHello.
-The outer ClientHello is an implementation detail of ECH, and its contents are controlled by the ECHConfig in accordance with {{ECH}}.
-The inner ClientHello is used for establishing a connection to the service, so its contents may be influenced by other SVCB parameters.
-For example, the requirements on the ALPN protocol identifiers in {{alpn-key}} apply only to the inner ClientHello.
-Similarly, it is the inner ClientHello whose Server Name Indication identifies the desired service.

-## Client behavior {#ech-client-behavior}

-The SVCB-optional client behavior specified in {{client-behavior}} permits clients to fall back to a direct connection if all SVCB options fail.
-This behavior is not suitable for ECH, because fallback would negate the privacy benefits of ECH.
-Accordingly, ECH-capable SVCB-optional clients MUST switch to SVCB-reliant connection establishment if SVCB resolution succeeded (following
-{{client-behavior}}) and all alternative endpoints have an "ech" key.

-As a latency optimization, clients MAY prefetch DNS records that will only be used in SVCB-optional mode.

-## Deployment considerations

-An HTTPS RRSet containing some RRs with "ech" and some without is vulnerable to a downgrade attack.
-This configuration is NOT RECOMMENDED.
-Zone owners who do use such a mixed configuration SHOULD mark the RRs with "ech" as more preferred (i.e. lower SvcPriority value) than those without, in order to maximize the likelihood that ECH will be used in the absence of an active adversary.

 # Zone Structures